longturn/freeciv21/docs/Coding/hacking.rst

 For the display of national Borders (similar to those used in Sid Meier's Alpha Centauri) each Map Tile also has an ``owner`` field, to identify which nation lays claim to it.
-If :code:`game.borders` is non-zero, each City claims a circle of Tiles :code:`game.borders` in Vision Radius.
-In the case of neighbouring enemy Cities, Tiles are divided equally, with the older City winning any ties.
+If :code:`game.borders` is non-zero, each city claims a circle of Tiles :code:`game.borders` in Vision Radius.
+In the case of neighbouring enemy Cities, Tiles are divided equally, with the older city winning any ties.
 Cities claim all immediately adjacent Tiles, plus any other Tiles within the border radius on the same continent.
 Land Cities also claim Ocean Tiles if they are surrounded by 5 land Tiles on the same continent.
 This is a crude detection of inland seas or Lakes, which should be improved upon.